Firefox2100/dedi-link/docs/source/design/network_behavior.rst

 * **G** requires 1 hops via `S -> F -> G`, however it may also be reached with 2 hops, via `S -> F -> H -> G`.
 * **H** requires 1 hops via `S -> F -> H`.
 * **I** requires 2 hops via `S -> F -> H -> I`.
+* **J** requires 3 hops via `S -> F -> H -> I -> J`.
+At current configuration, this exceeds the TTL, so it is unreachable.
 * **Z** is a node that is not reachable from the source.
-It may be free floating completely (behind a firewall and do not poll), or further away than the TTL so a message never propogates to it.
+It may be free floating completely (behind a firewall and do not poll), or further away than the TTL so a message never propagates to it.
 By default, TTL is 3, so maximum 2 hops are allowed.

 Network states, reachability and routing